Patient ResourcesStart Assessment

 Patients should usually plan to stay in the hospital for 1-2 nights after their surgery.
 We also ask that patients flying in from out of state stay in town for at least 10 days after surgery.
 Sometimes complications take a few days to appear, and this extra stay—as well as the hospital stay—ensures that our weight loss surgery team is nearby and available to help in the event of any complications or problems.

 You should also expect to take about 2 weeks off of work in order to get used to the steady, consistent effort that staying hydrated requires.
 You can learn more about what to expect on our Pre-Bariatric Surgery Planning page.

 We’ve worked to develop a strong set of support groups for you to join.
 Our support groups meet monthly, and you’ll have the floor to speak to others who have shared your struggle in a positive, nurturing environment.
 Support groups are an excellent opportunity for patients to share their experience and help each other along, because you’re all walking a similar path.
 Many patients report that their support group feels like a second family.

 We do a number of creative things with our support groups, like guided shopping tours to help you find low-fat high-protein meals to help you lose weight.
-You can find a list of upcoming events here.
+You can find a list of upcoming events on our bariatric resource page.

 Before you come in for your appointment, it’s very important to make sure to fill out your Patient Intake Form (below).
 If you haven’t filled it out, you won’t be able to come in for your appointment.

 Medical Release Form

 Before you come in for your appointment, it’s very important to make sure to fill out your Medical Release Form (below).
 If you haven’t filled it out, you won’t be able to come in for your appointment.